rotki/rotkicom.github.io/_posts/2019-12-30-year-in-review.md

 <img class="post_image_not_set_size with_border" src="{{'/public/post6/rebranding.png' | relative_url}}" />

-In November we also had to face the problems introduced by the [introduction](https://blog.makerdao.com/multi-collateral-dai-is-live/) of Maker's DAO Multi-collateral DAI and the renaming of the old DAI to SAI.
-We developed the required [code and DB upgrades](https://github.com/rotki/rotki/pull/551) to handle it and also explained our view on why renaming an asset is misguided in [this blogpost](https://blog.rotki.com/2019/11/19/why-renaming-asset-is-misguided/).
+In November we also had to face the problems introduced by the [introduction](https://blog.makerdao.com/multi-collateral-dai-is-live/) of Maker DAO Multi-collateral DAI and the renaming of the old DAI to SAI.
+We developed the required [code and DB upgrades](https://github.com/rotki/rotki/pull/551) to handle it and also explained our view on why renaming an asset like that is misguided in [this blogpost](https://blog.rotki.com/2019/11/19/why-renaming-asset-is-misguided/).

 ## December

 This month, Rotki has been **on fire**!

-December started with the release of the last release for the year.
+December started with the publishing of the last release for the year.
 Rotki [v1.0.5](https://github.com/rotki/rotki/releases/tag/v1.0.5) was released mainly containing the work done for the Maker DAO multi-collateral DAI upgrade.
 Some minor features and bug fixes were also included in this release.
 For a full list of changes check the [changelog](https://github.com/rotki/rotki/releases/tag/v1.0.5).

 <img class="post_image_not_set_size with_border" src="{{'/public/post6/release_v1_0_5.png' | relative_url}}" />